MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

    > **Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-   > **Note:** for a list of regions and their alias, run the following command from the Azure Cloud Shell - Bash:
+   > **Note:** For a list of regions and their alias, run the following command from the Azure Cloud Shell - Bash:

    ```bash
    az account list-locations -o table